vyrjana/pyimpspec/documentation/high-level-functions.md

 - `test`: Supported values include "cnls", "complex", "imaginary", and "real".
 The "cnls" test performs a complex non-linear least squares fit using lmfit.minimize, which usually provides a good fit but is also quite slow.
 The "complex", "imaginary", and "real" tests perform the complex, imaginary, and real tests, respectively, according to Boukamp (1995).
 - `num_RC`: The number of RC elements to use.
+A value greater than or equal to one results in the specific number of RC elements being tested.
 A value less than one results in the use of the procedure described by Schönleber et al. (2014) based on the chosen mu-criterion.
+If the provided value is negative, then the maximum number of RC elements to test is equal to the absolute value of the provided value.
+If the provided value is zero, then the maximum number of RC elements to test is equal to the number of frequencies in the data set.
 - `mu_criterion`: The chosen mu-criterion.
 See Schönleber et al. (2014) for more information.
 - `add_capacitance`: Add an additional capacitance in series with the rest of the circuit.
 - `add_inductance`: Add an additional inductance in series with the rest of the circuit.